Welcome to PennTraff

 * * * * *

-I have been a Traffic Engineer since Graduating in 1970 and have worked in many different environments, central and local government and the private sector and I now work for myself from a home office.
+I have been a Traffic Engineer since graduating in 1970 and have worked in many different environments, central and local government and the private sector and I now work for myself from a home office.
 Based in beautiful South Devon I offer my services both locally and anywhere in the world bearing in mind that drawing and report files can be sent around the world thanks to the internet.

 My speciality has been with roundabouts and in particular mini-roundabouts; I published Mini-roundabouts - getting them right! in 1996 and have re-written and updated the book since that time.
 But I have a good practical knowledge of what works and what doesn't and I expect to continue to offer professional expert advice on traffic matters for as long as I am able to.
 The days of the mini-roundabout training seminars are probably now over as I am not sure I could manage the whole day events that proved so popular in the late 1990s and into the early part of this millennium.
 But I would be willing to help small groups on a half-day basis using the same or similar presentation techniques.

-At my recent presentations on road safety in developing countries I have been very keen on continuity for pedestrian routes.
+At my presentations on road safety in developing countries I have been very keen on continuity for pedestrian routes.
 Below are two images, one of the problem at Hanioti in Greece which appeared at these presentations, and how, some two years later it was rectified - so well done.

-Ann and I drove down from Thessaloniki around Kassandra in April and noted just how much the roads have improved since 2006 and particularly since my earlier visit in 1998.
+I drove down from Thessaloniki around Kassandra in April and noted just how much the roads have improved since 2006 and particularly since my earlier visit in 1998.
 I believe that this has been widespread and note that the accident rate in Greece is falling.
 I would like to see a few more roundabouts.
-There were a few and some had adopted the offside priority rule (yield on entry) while others still had the old yield to the right rule (which does not work well when driving on the right).
+There were a few and some have adopted the offside priority rule (yield on entry) while others still had the old yield to the right rule (which does not work well when driving on the right).

 Links to other pages: